Kaspazas/Kaspazas.github.io/docs/_works/test_bots.md

 |     delta                |     Bots      |     covid19: 21, antivaxxers: 17,   deltavariant: 13, deltacron: 9, blog: 8, lifestyle: 8                               |
 |                          |     Humans    |     covid19: 24, deltacron: 19, omicron: 18, antivaxxers: 17, antivaxx: 10, covidiots: 7                                |

-Hashtags with an asterisk next to them (first column) show that over half of the most commonly co-occurring hashtags are different between classes.
+Hashtags with an asterisk next to them (first column, table above) show that over half of the most commonly co-occurring hashtags are different between classes.
 This indicates that associated discussion is different between bots and humans.

 <h4> Hypothesis 7 was confirmed because several hashtags met the criteria of being hijacked </h4>